 This guide explains the difference between hair concerns, scalp comfort, and medical hair conditions.

 People researching hair loss may encounter a wide range of medical, cosmetic, and technological approaches discussed online or in the media.
-Some of these approaches sit firmly within regulated medical practice and are provided only by qualified healthcare professionals.
+Some of these approaches sit firmly within regulated medical practice and are provided only by regulated healthcare professionals.

 Information is often presented using technical or clinical language, which can feel overwhelming when taken out of context.
 Research in this area continues to evolve, and experiences vary between individuals.